 Doctors may treat Dupuytren’s contracture with corticosteroid injections, pain medications, and physical therapy.
 If it interferes with hand function, they may suggest surgery.

-Although rare, tumors can develop in the soft tissue, bones, ligaments, or tendons of the fingers.
+Although rare, tumors can develop in the soft tissue, bones, ligaments, or finger tendons.
 A tumor in or near a finger joint can lead to pain, stiffness, and reduced mobility.
-For example, bone metastases — malignant growths — in the fingers
+For example, bone metastases — malignant growths — in the fingers can cause pain, swelling, and discomfort when pressing the finger.

 If the tumor is cancerous, people may experience: